ProverProject/prover-enterprise-public/doc/ErrorCodes.md

 ## -501 Invalid job token

-Token provided to `verify-prover-media` or `verify-clapperboard-media` was not returned by the previous call to these RPC requests.
+Token provided to `verify-media` (`verify-prover-media`, `verify-clapperboard-media`) was not returned by the previous call to these RPC requests.
 It may happen also if the database was re-initialized.

 Applicable to:

+- `verify-media`
 - `verify-prover-media`
 - `verify-clapperboard-media`